 Remote Support Command API

 The command API is designed to send commands to your BeyondTrust site from an outside application.
 Commands can start or transfer a support session, get a list of logged-in representatives, or obtain a list of support teams and issues.
-You can also check the health of your appliance, change an appliance's failover role, or get information about your BeyondTrust API version.
+You can also check the health of your B Series Appliance, change a B Series Appliance's failover role, or get information about your BeyondTrust API version.

 The command API is an authenticated API.
 For instructions on using authenticated APIs using OAuth, see Authenticate to the Remote Support API.